 If you’re trying to lose weight (fat) while retaining muscle, a sufficient protein goal is between .7-1g of protein per pound of bodyweight.
 Using the 1 gram goal makes for the easiest math but may prove to be challenging to reach.
 Set your goal there and know you’re still covered even if you fall a bit short.

-For most people, hitting that goal takes a concerted effort throughout the day.
+In my experience with coaching weight loss clients, hitting that goal takes a concerted effort throughout the day.
 Make sure to check food labels for protein content and keep a running total throughout the day so you don’t come up too short.

 Fiber is the part of plants that our bodies can’t break down and digest.
 It’s important for reasons like decreasing the risk of stroke, hypertension, and heart disease.
 It can help decrease cholesterol and blood glucose.
 And you’ll probably poop better if you eat sufficient fiber.